LeroySBN/marketplace_v2/README.md

-# K8s Flask Microservices
+# A marketplace Microservices

-A modern microservices application built with Flask, Docker, Kubernetes, Kong API Gateway, and RabbitMQ.
+A modern microservices application built with a K8s cluster.

 ## Features
 - Customer and Order management via GraphQL API